This post may contain affiliate links. Read my affiliate link disclosure here

 If you aren’t consistently cooking with rice, wheat, oats, powdered milk, and beans what makes you think you or your family will eat it in a crisis?

 You WILL need to take time to plan, pick, and take the TIME to get the ingredients and amounts your family needs.
 Read this article for tips on picking food storage meals, and another article on how to start your food storage.
-Or you can check out my Etsy Shop and buy some of the meals plans I have already created.
+Or you can check out my Shop and buy some of the meals plans I have already created.